no-go/HadoopDxramFS/slides/Readme.md

-## Wie machen es Andere?
+## Other Hadoop friendly RAM stores

 Alluxio:

-- Hadoop ,,Branch''
+ -  Code looks like a Hadoop ,,Branch''
-- statt Scheme: mounten anderer FS in Alluxio
+ -  instead of Hadoop Scheme: mount into `alluxio://tree`
-- wie ein verteilter FS Cache
+ -  can work as a distributed FS cache
-- Hadoop FS Connector
+ -  persistence is an optional FS feature
-- etwas Schräg: HBase nutzen bedeutet quasi 2 Hadoops
+     -  Under Storage: local FS
-- Under Storage: lokale Hard Disk
+ -  has a Hadoop FS Connector
-- Persistenz optional im FS
+ -  FS Connector usable in HBase, too

 ## Alluxio - Grafik